trelau/pyOCCT/README.md

     python binder/run.py -c binder/config.txt -o src

-At the moment, only the OpenCASCADE bindings are automatically generated.
-Eventually, the SMESH bindings will be auto-generated as well.
 Be sure and check the output from the binding generation process in the command prompt in case there are missing header files or other errors.

 After the binding sources are generated: